hypertensiune/LeResume/README.md

 An open source and simple to use web application to build a professional resume.
 No account required.
 Built for devs.

+Completely free, no ads.
+Everything happens on your browser, no server side, your data is completely private.

 ### Features

 - No account required.
 - Multiple templates available.
 - Updating the resume in real time.